10 Celebrities and Famous People With Bipolar Disorder

 7. Brian Wilson

 Brian Wilson is a legendary American musician, famous for founding the Beach Boys.
-LSD use was the initial trigger for Wilson’s mental illness and he used cocaine and heroin to numb the pain of his mental illness for 15 long years before seeking help.
+LSD use was the initial trigger for Wilson’s mental illness, and he used cocaine and heroin to numb the pain of his struggles for 15 long years before seeking help.

 8. Kurt Cobain

-Kurt Cobain was one of the most iconic music artists and the front man of Nirvana.
+Kurt Cobain was an iconic musical artist and the front man of Nirvana.

-Cobain had ADHD as a child and was diagnosed with bipolar disorder later on in his life.
+Cobain had ADHD as a child and was diagnosed with bipolar disorder later in his life.

-Cobain used alcohol and drugs to self-medicate, and sadly didn’t seek help for his bipolar disorder and committed suicide at 27-years-of-age.
+Cobain used alcohol and drugs to self-medicate, and sadly didn’t seek help for his bipolar disorder and died by suicide at 27-years-of-age.

 “Wanting to be someone else is a waste of who you are.”